 The primary ingredient in baby powder is usually talc.
 This is true of Johnson & Johnson Baby Powder, with the exception of bottles with the words “pure cornstarch” printed on the package.

-Pediatricians urge parents to avoid using baby powder on babies, due to the heightened risk of respiratory illness, lung damage, or chronic disease.
+Pediatricians urge parents to avoid using baby powder on babies due to the heightened risk of respiratory illness, lung damage, or chronic disease.
 Now, with the knowledge of asbestos’ connection to cancer, the hazard warning rings even more loudly.

-According to a 1976 article in The New York Times, consumers who used several body powder and hygiene products were subjected to asbestos-contaminated talc.
+According to a 1976 article in The New York Times, consumers who used several body powders and hygiene products were subjected to asbestos-contaminated talc.
 The article reported that Mount Sinai Hospital tested 19 body powders and found that 10 of the products exhibited from two to 20% asbestos fibers.

-- Coty Airspun Face Powder
+- Coty Airspun Facial Powder

 - ZBT Baby Powder with Baby Oil